microsoft/vscode-docs/docs/python/debugging.md

 ### `redirectOutput`

 When omitted or set to `True` (the default), causes the debugger to print all output from the program into the VS Code debug output window.
-If omitted, all program output is not displayed in the debugger output window.
+If set to `False`, program output is not displayed in the debugger output window.

-This option is typically omitted when using `"console": "integratedTerminal"` or `"console": "externalTerminal"` because there's no need to duplicate the output in the debug console.
+This option is typically disabled when using `"console": "integratedTerminal"` or `"console": "externalTerminal"` because there's no need to duplicate the output in the debug console.

 ### `justMyCode`